 You can use the Library's computers to browse our catalogue, access information databases and search the internet for free.

 Computers for searching the Library's catalogue and databases are in every room.
-And if you'd like to use the latest Apple software, jump on an iMac in Experimedia.

 To print from Library computers, you need a copy card – see our photocopying, printing & scanning page for details.

 Bring in your own computer and take advantage of the Library's free wireless internet service – we have power points and desks especially for laptops.